 The club has strongly supported Rotary’s international programmes including the Youth Exchange Programme.
 Each year HIRC is proud to sponsor two incoming and two outgoing students.
-Recently, the club also co-hosted five young professionals from Australia who were visiting Helsinki under the Rotary Group Study Exchange programme.
+The club also co-hosted five young professionals from Australia who were visiting Helsinki under the Rotary Group Study Exchange programme.

 Refugee children and young highly educated adults have been one of the main focuses of the club’s charitable activities, the aim being to ease and assist integration so that today’s refugee can become tomorrow’s good citizen.
-For example, the club recently donated audio-visual equipment and internet connections to promote computer literacy amongst the mothers of immigrant families in Helsinki.
+For example, the club has donated audio-visual equipment and internet connections to promote computer literacy among the mothers of immigrant families in Helsinki.